 In a newspaper report in 2014 it appears that the Pacific Marlin had been discharging sewage into the lagoon/small boat basin at Diego Garcia: The Independent 28 March 2014 - British Government under fire for pollution of pristine lagoon

 Resources and problems for the new MPA

 At a scientific meeting at the Linnean Society in London on 24 Nov 2011, Alistair Gammell from the Pew Foundation, publicly suggested that for the enforcement of the new Marine Protected Area (MPA), the resources of the US, using military aircraft at Diego Garcia and 'spy-satellites', might be available, adding that the FCO would neither confirm nor deny that this was the case.
-In the absence of FCO confirmation, Mr Gammell's musings would appear highly fanciful.
-The Pacific Marlin remains the only asset.
+In the absence of FCO confirmation, Mr Gammell's musings would appear somewhat fanciful.
+The Patrol Vessel remains the only asset 'on the ground'.

-For the Pacific Marlin to transit from one side of the MPA to the other (approx 832km or 449nm) would take about 1.5 days at maximum speed, or more realistically over 2 days at cruising speed.
+For the Patrol Vessel to transit from one side of the MPA to the other (approx 832km or 449nm) would take about 1.5 days at maximum speed, or more realistically over 2 days at cruising speed.
 The size of the MPA can best be appreciated by drawing a circle of this size on a map of the UK:

 Even in 2008 the Chagos Conservation Trust remarked that:

 “There should be increased surveillance for conservation protection.
 One fisheries protection vessel is inadequate for such a huge area; the single patrol vessel appears to be struggling with its (necessary and important) multiple tasks.
 Rapid response is needed to prevent the pressure for poaching.
 The retasking of the FPV as the BIOT Support Vessel is a very positive step; but it is unlikely that the single vessel will be sufficient in future.”